BerdyAlexei/SCMD-Workshop-Downloader-2/README.md

 Also all the source code is here and you can check it out if you feel the need.

 - #### Can my computer run SCMD Workshop Downloader 2?
-As long as you're using *Windows 10-64 bit*, yes.
+As long as you're using *Windows 10-64 bits*, yes.

 If you have tried it on any other operating system and it worked or not, please let me know.